william-liebenberg/AzureGems/AzureGems.Repository.CosmosDB/README.md

 > NOTE: Each model type must inherit from `BaseType` to satisfy the generic constraints for `IRepository<T>`

-Next, you must register your DbContext with the `ServiceCollection` which will take care of instantiating your DbContext and initializing all the repositories to be backed by the correct CosmosDb containers.
+3. Register your `DbContext` with the `ServiceCollection` which will take care of instantiating it and initializing all the repositories to be backed by the correct Cosmos DB containers.

-In `Startup.cs` you should already have added CosmosDb and specified your Container Configurations.
+> In `Startup.cs` you should already have added Cosmos DB and specified your Container Configurations.
 See [Adding AzureGems.CosmosDb](https://github.com/william-liebenberg/AzureGems/tree/master/AzureGems.CosmosDB#adding-azuregemscosmosdb)

-Next you can register your DbContext using the `AddCosmosDbContext()` extension method:
+4. Register your DbContext using the `AddCosmosDbContext()` extension method:

 ```csharp
 services.AddCosmosDbContext<LittleNorthwindDbContext>();